Search

 what to expect from the sleep study

-The sleep center team at Dayton Children's is made up of pediatric specialists who are specially trained and experienced in caring for the children.
+The sleep center team at Dayton Children's is made up of specialists who are trained and experienced in caring for children with suspected sleep disorders, or sleep-disordered breathing.
 Your child is scheduled for a sleep study in the sleep center.
 Before your appointment, please familiarize yourself with the following information.

 Sleep study